patroytall/patrick-roy-me/src/documents/process/interview-questions.md

 An idempotent method can be called many times without different outcomes.
 GET, PUT, and DELETE

 ## Aspect-oriented programming

-Senior - What is aspect-oriented programming?
-When is it useful?
+**What is aspect-oriented programming?
+When is it useful?**

 Handle crosscutting concerns.
 Global logging and validation.

-## Software Development
-Junior - Describe your last difficult software design.
-The original problem, the process, and the solution.
-Intermediate - As a team lead, give key elements to delivering successful software.
-Clean code.
-Requirement alignment.
-Automated development tests.
-Great tools to manage tasks and code.
-Lightweight processes.
-Happy developers.
-Intermediate - Three favorite coding conventions Factorized code.
-Short methods.
-Camel casing.
-Mandatory code formatting.
-Class name as variable name.
-Short public method names, longer privates.
-Comments for API and non-obvious logic.